Celebrated 33 Years of Giving: LCA Brought Thanksgiving Joy to Thousands of Seniors in Need

 For listing of Community Centers

-The 2024 Thanksgiving Day Meal for the Elderly will be held thanks to:
+The 2024 Thanksgiving Day Meal for the Elderly was held thanks to:

 Consolidated Edison